-I agree with all concerns shared, and also believe in the value both VCs and founders can derive from recording, transcribing and analyzing founders’ pitch meetings.
-I think recording meetings will become the norm in the future as AI technology continue to get more mature and accurate.
+I agree with all concerns shared, and also believe in the value both VCs and founders can derive from recording, transcribing and analyzing founders’ pitch meeting.
+I think recording a pitch meeting will become the norm in the future as AI technology continue to get more mature and accurate.
 (Obviously, I’m biased as we are building Avoma).

 But, if in certain situations the privacy and information shared are not handled carefully, the trust could be broken, possibly impacting certain founders negatively.

 Having said that, I strongly believe, the benefit of focusing on conversations without compromising the need to capture notes, and more importantly, getting better in your pitch with the help of aggregated insights, will far outweigh the potential concerns people might have.

 If you are a VC or a founder, I want to hear your opinions.
 What do you think?
 Would you like if a VC records a founders’ pitch meeting?
 What are the pros and cons of this behavior that we should be aware of?